sryo/Spoons/README.md

 `HyperlinkHijacker.lua` - It's your link, and you decide where it goes.

 #### How to Use
-- When you click a link, a chooser will pop up with your defined browsers/profiles.
+- When you click a link, a list will pop up with your defined browsers/profiles.
 If no choice is made before the countdown ends, the first browser in the list will automatically open the link.
 To bypass the chooser and directly open the link in the first browser, press the Shift key while clicking the link.
 - A handy feature is the ability to copy a link directly to your clipboard by choosing the "Copy to Clipboard" option in the chooser.
 - Passthroughs are rules that allow specific links to bypass the browser and open directly in their respective applications.
 You can define them in the passthroughs variable.
 For example:
 ```lua